iq-motion-control/iq-module-communication-doc/docs/clients/iquart_flight_controller_interface.rst

 creation of an IQUartFlightControllerInterface object.
 See the Message Table below for available messages.
 All message objects use the Short Name with a trailing underscore.
 All messages use the standard Get/Set/Save functions.

+.. include:: ../notes/IFCITelemetryData-struct.rst

+Simply create an ``IFCITelemetryData`` object to store the response from the telemetry endpoint.
-A minimal working example for the IQUartFlightControllerInterfaceClient is:
+A minimal working example for the IQUartFlightControllerInterfaceClient using the telemetry endpoint is:

 .. include:: ../notes/c-full-code.rst